hishambhatti/PINO-apps/README.md

 ## Conclusion

 PINO's physics loss is remarkably robust: zero-shot super-resolution works up to large scale factors when training data is not too coarse, and physics-only training can anchor solutions even without output labels.
 However, data still matters!
-It anchors the solution profile that physics alone cannot fully recover but low-fidelity, real-world supervision can be nearly as useful as clean synthetic data in our Black–Scholes experiments.
+It anchors the solution profile that physics alone cannot fully recover.
+Our results show that for the Black-Scholes experiments, low-fidelity, real-world supervision can be nearly as useful as clean synthetic data.

 These results support using PINO in low-data, non-ideal regimes common in engineering and social-science domains where measurements are sparse, noisy, or only loosely satisfy the PDE.